SharePoint Find Large Files – Manual & PowerShell Methods

 Most of the SharePoint Online users struggle to find large files in SharePoint Online because they are unaware of how to use search or filter to locate files by size.
 If you are also facing this issue, this guide will help you to locate large files quickly and efficiently.

 SharePoint is a widely used platform for collaboration purposes.
-Therefore, dealing with large files and folders is common especially as organizations expand their use of SharePoint for document management.
-However, to increase your knowledge base about SharePoint, you can learn about what is SharePoint in more detail.
+Therefore, dealing with large files and folders is common especially as organizations expand their use of SharePoint for document management

 Why Do Finding Large Files Matter?